benbodhi/nftcsv/README.md

 `python3 getlist.py`

-3. The script will prompt you to select a folder and file name to save the CSV files.
-You can either choose a custom location and file name or press 'Cancel' to use the default Downloads folder and the file name "Wallet NFT List Export".
+3. The script will prompt you to select a folder and file name to save the `nfts.csv` file.
+You can either choose a custom location and file name or press 'Cancel' to use the default Downloads folder and file name.

+4. A second prompt will appear, allowing you to choose a folder and file name for the `token_reference.csv` file.
+It defaults to the folder chosen for the `nfts.csv` file.
+You can either choose a custom location and file name or press 'Cancel' to use the default folder and file name.

-4. Once the script has completed, you'll find two new CSV files in the chosen directory: `nfts.csv` and `token_reference.csv`.
-The `nfts.csv` file contains the exported NFT data, including token addresses and IDs, while the `token_reference.csv` file contains the token addresses and their corresponding token names for reference.
+5. Once the script has completed, the NFT and Token Reference CSV files will be saved to the chosen locations.
+The terminal will display the file paths of the saved CSV files.

 ## License